christianThardy/christianThardy.github.io/tom-interpretability.md

 In the context of predicting the final token `basket`, the value contributions from both `basket` and `box` at their earlier positions in the sequence shows the model is tracking both possible locations of the cat; the real state (`cat on box`) and John's believed state (`cat on basket`), with the highest value contributions emphasizing tokens important to resolving the false belief and passing that information forward to other layers and heads.

 The strong attention to the position where John first moved the cat makes sense since that's what John last saw before leaving.
-The model appears to be using this head to integrate information about object locations and actor knowledge states.
+The model appears to be using this head to integrate information about object locations and subject knowledge states.
 Given previous analysis, whether this head is an induction head or not, its key to some *belief state emphasis*, and likely follows a collection of heads that build up to this.

 <br>